ImageMagick v6 Examples --

 Shadow controls in Montage (interface change - require major release)

-Add some control to shadows within "montage" to allow user defined hard or soft shadows in a simular way that the new "convert", "-shadow" operator does.
+Add some control to shadows within "magick montage" to allow user defined hard or soft shadows in a simular way that the new "magick", "-shadow" operator does.

-No suggestions as to implimentation, as "montage" "-shadow" setting should probably remain a boolean on/off operator, unless it is added as part of a major version number release.
+No suggestions as to implimentation, as "magick montage" "-shadow" setting should probably remain a boolean on/off operator, unless it is added as part of a major version number release.

 Simularly add some extra framing controls, would be nice if more that a single number is given.